open-dollar/od-docs/docs/geb-js/getting-started.md

 # Getting Started

-Library to interact with the GEB smart contracts.
+Library to interact with the GEB smart contracts that Open Dollar is built on.
 Manage your safes, mint stablecoins, inspect the system state, and much more.

 The library is written in Typescript with full typing support.
 It allows access to the low level API to directly interact with the contracts.